 As part of your welcome and induction into the department we have allocated a 'buddy' from Oxford and Imperial for each of you.
 These buddies are students entering the second year on the CDT.
-We hope that you will meet with your "buddy" a few times over your first three weeks.
+We hope that you will meet with your "buddy" a few times as you start on the CDT.
 The list of assigned buddies are as follows: